The future of software

 The future

-But AI is awesome and developing software with AI is awesome.
+What has happened to software writing with the arrival of AI to is incredible, irreversible and absolutely fantastic.
+Developing software with AI is awesome.
 Not the part where you are waiting for the agents to finish while scrolling on your phone, but the part where you can finally boost your ambition again about what you are going to build.
-And a lot of software is going to be build, almost all of it with the aid of AI and a lot of it incorporating AI models and to a large part designed to be used by AI agents.
+And a lot of software is going to be build, almost all of it with the aid of AI and to a large part designed to be used by AI agents.

 Is SAAS dead ?